310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-No no, my family's surprisingly tall, so I'm the second shortest.
+No, no~ Everyone’s surprisingly tall in the unit, so I'm the second shortest.

 And if I get bigger I think I wouldn't be as cute…?
 It wouldn’t be Ra*bits-like…?
 That's what I think at least, but we're all in our growing periods, so…♪
 {% endbubble %}